 By Tim Nies on Google+ Profile

-For a free consultation, and for more information about our Defense Base Act practice, please call us at 772-283-8712 nationwide, complete our contact form, or email Tim Nies directly at email@example.com.
+For a free consultation, and for more information about our Defense Base Act practice, please call us at 772-283-8712 nationwide, please email Tim Nies directly at firstname.lastname@example.org.

 Copyright Defense Base Act Lawyers.
 Van Riper and Nies Attorneys, P.A.
 All rights reserved.